LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 ## Using Db2 for persistence

-This document walks a developer or administrator through the steps necessary to setup and configure IBM Db2 on IBM Cloud for the IBM FHIR Server.
+This document guides a developer or administrator through the steps necessary to setup and configure [IBM Db2 on IBM Cloud](https://cloud.ibm.com/catalog/services/db2) for the IBM FHIR Server.

 ### Create a Db2 instance

-Log in to your IBM Cloud account https://cloud.ibm.com/.
+1. Log in to your IBM Cloud account [Link](https://cloud.ibm.com/).

-Click `Create resource`.
+1. Click `Create resource`.

-Choose `Db2 (transactional)`.
+1. Choose `Db2 (transactional)`.

+1. Select the Pricing Plan:
-Select the instance size.
-Flex is the best choice for a basic production workload.
+    - The IBM FHIR Server recommends the Flex plan for a production workload.
+    - The IBM FHIR Server recommends the Flex plan for development, however, the Lite plan is possible for the development and evaluation.

-You can use the Lite plan for development or evaluation workloads.
-This plan has a limit of 5 concurrent connections; the IBM FHIR server connection-pool needs to be sized accordingly to avoid failures.
+      - **Note** The Lite plan has a limit of 5 concurrent connections, and the IBM FHIR Server `fhirProxyDataSource` needs to be updated to avoid failures.
+One should update the server.xml connectionManager with maxPoolSize - `<connectionManager maxPoolSize="5"/>.

+1. Create `Create`

+Your instance is now creating or created.

 ### Scale the Instance

-If you chose Flex, you may want to scale the instance after it has been created (e.g. 4 cores, 16GB).
+If you chose the Flex plan, you may want to scale the instance after it has been created (e.g. 4 cores, 16GB).
 The instance can be scaled more than once, so it doesn't matter if you don't get the sizing right first time.
-Scaling the instance requires a service restart.
+Please note, the scaling of the instance requires a service restart.

 ### Create the Administrator Credential

 The administrator will be BLUADMIN but you need to create a credential.

-Open the `Service credentials` panel for the Db2 instance resource you just created.
+1. Open the `Service credentials` panel for the Db2 instance resource you just created.
 If you don't yet have any service credentials in the table at the bottom of the page, create a new one by clicking the `New credential (+)` button.
 Any name will do.

 To access the credential, select View Credentials for the entry you just created.
 The result will be a block of JSON full of secrets (blanked out here):